-4 Press RETURN to confirm and exit the menu.
+Press RETURN to confirm and exit the menu.

-Setting What it does Option(s) MCACC (MCACC preset) MCACC memory when multiple preset MCACC OFF ^a EQ (Acquetic Switches on/off the effects of EQ Pro. only for the MCACC preset ON Calibration EQ) Calibration memory selected.
-This setting is S-WAVE Switches on/off the effects of Standing Wave Control only for the ON Wave) MCACC preset memory selected.
+Setting What it does Option(s) MCACC Selects your favorite MCACC preset) Selects your favorite MCACC prememory when multiple preset memories are saved.
+When a MCACC preset memory has be renamed, the name given is displayed.
+M1.
+MEMORY 1 to M6.
+MEMORY 6 Default: M1.
+MEMORY 1 MCACC OFF a EQ (Acoustic Switches on/off the effects of EQ Pro. only for the MCACC preset ON Calibration EQ) memory selected.
 This setting is available for each MCACC preset memory.
+OFF b S-WAVE (Standing Switches on/off the effects of Standing Wave Control only for the ON Wave) MCACC preset memory selected.
+This setting is available for each MCACC preset memory.
 OFF DELAY (Sound Delay) Some monitors have a slight delay when showing video, so the soundtrack will be slightly out of sync with the picture.
 By adding a bit of delay, you can adjust the sound to match the presentation of the video.
-0.0 to 6.0 (frames) 1 second = 25 frames (PAL)/30 frames (NTSC) Default: 0.0 MIDNIGHT MIDNIGHT Allows you to hear effective surround sound of movies at low volumes.
-LOUDNESS Used to get good bass and treble - MIDNIGHT ON from music sources at low volumes.
+0.0 to 6.0 (frames) 1 second = 30 frames (NTSC) Default: 0.0 MIDNIGHT MIDNIGHT Allows you to hear effective surround sound of movies at low volumes.
+LOUDNESS Used to get good bass and treble - MIDNIGHT ON LOODINESS from music sources at low volumes.
 LOUDNESS ON

-Setting What it does Option(s) TONE [-] (Tone Control) controls to a source, or bypasses them completely.
-ON BASS ^c Adjusts the amount of bass. -6 to +6 (dB) Default: 0 (dB) TREBLEC Adjusts the amount of treble. -6 to +6 (dB) Default: 0 (dB) S.RTRV (Sound When audio data is removed during the WMA/MP3/MPEG-4 AAC OFF Retriever) compression process, sound quality often suffers from an uneven sound image.
+Setting What it does Option(s) TONE Applies the treble and bass tone BYPASS (Tone Control) controls to a source, or bypasses them completely.
+ON BASS c Adjusts the amount of bass. -6 to +6 (dB) Default: 0 (dB) TREBLEC Adjusts the amount of treble. -6 to +6 (dB) Default: 0 (dB) S.RTRV (Sound When audio data is removed during the WMA/MP3/MPEG-4 AAC OFF Retriever) compression process, sound quality often suffers from an uneven sound image.
 The Sound Retriever feature employs new DSP technology that helps bring CD quality sound back to compressed 2-channel audio by restoring sound pressure and smoothing jagged artifacts left over after compression.
-ON DNR (Digital Noice May improve the quality of sound in OFF (Digital Noise Reduction) a noisy source (for example, cassette or video tape with lots of background noise) when switched on.
-ON DIALOG E (Dialog Enhance- ment) Localizes dialog in the center channel to make it stand out from OFF other background sounds in a TV or movie soundtrack.
-ON HIBITSMP Creates a wider dynamic range with OFF (High Bit/ High Sampling) digital sources like CDs or DVDs.
-ON DUAL (Dual Mono) Specifies how dual mono encoded Dolby Digital soundtracks should be played.
+ON DNR (Digital Noise May improve the quality of sound in a noisy source (for example, OFF Reduction) a noisy source (for example, cassette or video tape with lots of background noise) when switched on.
+ON DIALOGUE (Dialog Localizes dialog in the center channel to make it stand out from OFF Enhance- ment) other background sounds in a TV or movie soundtrack.
+ON HIBITSMP (High Bit/ Creates a wider dynamic range with digital sources like CDs or DVDs.
+OFF High Sampling) ON DUAL (Dual Mono) Specifies how dual mono encoded Dolby Digital soundtracks should be played.
 Dual mono is not widely CH1 - Channel 1 is heard only used, but is sometimes necessary when two languages need to be sent to separate channels.
-CH2 - Channel 2 is heard only CH1 CH2 - Both channels heard from fron speakers DRC (Dynamic Range Control) Adjusts the level of dynamic range AUTO d for movie soundtracks optimized for Dolby Digital, DTS, Dolby Digital OFF Plus, Dolby TrueHD, DTS-HD and DTS-HD Master Audio (you may MAX need to use this feature when listening to surround sound at low volumes).
+CH2 - Channel 2 is heard only CH1 CH2 - Both channels heard from front speakers DRC (Dynamic Adjusts the level of dynamic range for movie soundtracks optimized for AUTO d Range Control) Dolby Digital, DTS, Dolby Digital Plus, Dolby TrueHD, DTS-HD and DTS-HD Master Audio (you may OFF Control) MAX need to use this feature when listening to surround sound at low volumes).
 MID